 Make a minimum annual donation of US $220* to the Patricia E. Thompson Giving Circle, and you and other circle donors will:

-- Be recognized as giving circle donors on Foundation donor lists
+- Be recognized as a giving circle donor on Foundation donor lists.

 *Donations of less than US $220 may be made in Pat’s honor but donors will not participate or receive recognition in the giving circle.

 What will your donation impact?

 The Global Nursing Research Grant is awarded to early career or experienced nurse researchers who:

 • Address global health disparities

 • Serve thousands of individuals

 • Disseminate outcomes through poster or podium presentations, publications, and the Virginia Henderson Global Nursing e-Repository